-Here are a few things you can do to prevent your infant or toddler from having an accident at home.
+Here are a few things you can do to prevent your child from having an accident at home.

 Test the temperature of the bath water before putting your baby in the tub.
 Consider putting a cover over the bathtub faucet to keep your toddler from turning on the water.